-Founded by former Google employee Laurel Taylor in 2015, FutureFuel.io is a millennial-focused company dedicated to rapidly reducing student debt by teaming up with employers to implement and keep student debt repayment and refinancing plans into their employee handbooks.
-According to its website, FutureFuel.io’s mission is to empower former students and eliminate $30 billion worth of student debt by 2021.
+Founded by former Google employee Laurel Taylor in 2015, FutureFuel.io is a millennial-focused company dedicated to rapidly reducing student debt by teaming up with employers to implement and keep student debt repayment and refinancing plans in their employee handbooks.
+According to its website, FutureFuel.io’s mission is to empower former students and abolish student debt.

 “Users today prefer student debt repayment over food, foosball, and a 401(k),” Taylor told Business Insider.
 “What we see, in general, is that 50 percent of employees opt-out of their 401(k).
 They’re saying, ‘My student debt is crushing.
 I have to pay down my debt first.'”
 According to a recent survey by CNBC, 45 percent of employees would prefer that their employer put $200 toward paying off their student debt over saving for retirement if that were an option.

 Headquartered in Boston, FutureFuel.io has raised 25.8 million in funding, securing $10 million last March.

 Founded in 2011 by Reshma Saujani, Girls Who Code was designed to break glass ceilings (and walls) in tech by providing young women with the skills and resources to succeed in computer science and engineering.

 A decade later, the nonprofit is thriving, having raised a total of $7.1 million.
 Investors include Walmart, Lyft and Uber, among others.
 Girls Who Code is also well-respected in the tech community, having partnered with Adobe, IBM and Amazon, to name but a few.